Resources » Working With PDFs » Guide to Locking, Unlocking, Protecting, Unprotecting PDF Files

 Standard PDF protection allows anyone with access to use, but not edit, the document.
 This is good for when you need to distribute a document but don’t want people to edit it.

 Password protection means you require the people accessing the PDF file to enter a password before they can view the file.
-You can also restrict the user’s ability to print, change or copy text from a document, in case you’re worried about the information being distributed or tampered with.
-You can even lock all but a specific part of a PDF where the person accessing it can make edits.
-This is particularly useful for things like proposals and contracts.
+You can also restrict the user’s ability to print, change content, or copy text from a PDF.
+You might do this for copyrighted materials, or if you’re worried about the information being distributed or tampered with.
+You can even lock all but a specific part of a PDF.
+This is particularly useful for things like proposals and contracts that require signatures or filled-in forms.

-Certificate Security is for extreme cases where the most sensitive documents need more than password security.
-This involves encrypting the document and identifying specific recipients who can access the file.
-You’ll need to find a third-party security certificate service that will encrypt and provide identity verification services.
+Certificate security is used in extreme cases where the most sensitive documents require more than password security.
+This involves encrypting the document and identifying specific recipients who can access it.
+A third-party security certificate service will encrypt and provide identity verification services.
 The PDF will be completely inaccessible to anyone not identified as having access.
+Examples of companies that offer this include Docusign, PandaDoc, Dropbox Sign, Zoho Sign, GetAccept and JotForm; however, there are many more companies that offer this service as well.
+Be sure to read consumer reviews before using.

 While you won’t be able to set up certificate security on your own, you can password protect your PDFs on most Windows and Mac devices.